 Dry eye can be experienced in different environments and situations, such as in an air-conditioned room, on an airplane, or while looking at a digital device screen for extended periods of time (more than 2 hours at one time).

-The following sections will briefly outline the public health implications of dry eye, what causes dry eye, its signs and symptoms, and some insights into its management and treatment.
+The following sections will briefly outline the public health implications, causes, its signs and symptoms, and some insights into its management and treatment.

 In some populations such as Japan, China, the United States (US), Spain, Singapore, and South Korea, dry eye has been found to affect more women compared to men.
-The same 2017 study found that the prevalence of dry eye in men was between 9.8 to 11.5%.
-In comparison, the prevalence of dry eye was almost 2 times higher in women, ranging between 18.7 to 19.4% .
+The same 2017 study found that the prevalence of it in men was between 9.8 to 11.5%.
+In comparison, the prevalence of it was almost 2 times higher in women, ranging between 18.7 to 19.4% .